77. What are employers looking for in assessment tests during the recruitment process?Apr 12, 2021

 There are certain instances when you will take an assessment test, for example, a strengths test, and you might be surprised or unhappy with the results.
-Partly this is due to the fact we tend to focus on their weaknesses instead of their strengths.
+Partly this is because we tend to focus on their weaknesses instead of their strengths.

-James says that "if you disagree with the profile, find an opportunity to share your views about the profile and the areas of disagreement with the recruiter, or with the hiring manager.
-But at the same time, keep an open mind because the test might be uncovering a blind spot for you, and it might be uncovering something you don't know about yourself."
+James says, "if you disagree with the profile, find an opportunity to share your views about the profile and the areas of disagreement with the recruiter or the hiring manager.
+But at the same time, keep an open mind because the test might uncover a blind spot for you, and it might uncover something you don't know about yourself."

 And here is another excellent piece of advice from James: "if you are feeling off on the day of your assessment, let the HR person know and ask for the opportunity to retake the test.
-Some candidates have taken the test feeling rather off, but the results are very different once they have retaken the test.
-Do ask to retake the test, and don't be afraid to do that."
+Some candidates have taken the test feeling rather off, but the results are very different once they have retaken it.
+Ask to retake the test; don't be afraid to do that."

 "You should always ask for feedback.
 Persevere and be quite audacious in your approach if you're not getting feedback; everyone is owed feedback," says James.
-If you have invested time and effort in filling out these tests, and it's vital for your learning and understanding, make sure that you get that feedback.
-You can learn about your strengths, find out what your improvement areas are, and so on.
+If you have invested time and effort in filling out these tests, and it's vital for your learning and understanding, ensure that you get that feedback.
+You can learn about your strengths, find out your improvement areas, and so on.

 James states that the definition of strengths is the underlying qualities that energize us and enable us to do our best work.
 So when planning your career, it's essential to play up your strengths to enjoy what you do for a living.
 A career focused on your strengths is more sustainable over time and helps you get through the rough patches along the way.